 Finally, everyone’s favorite part!
 Tax refunds.

 If you are owed a refund, you can typically expect to receive it within 2-3 weeks of filing your return.
-However, this may take longer if you file closer to tax day, as most others are filing at this time, putting constraints on the IRS.
+However, this may take longer if you file closer to tax day, as most others are filing at this time, putting constraints on the Internal Revenue Service.

 Your refund may also be delayed if your return is missing information or is selected for an audit.